denuoweb/hmix/README.md

 ## Project Structure

-`angular-seed` is structured into two main folders, `src` and `tools`. `src` contains the main front-end code for Qmix while `tools` contains project configuration.
+`angular-seed` is structured into two main folders, `src` and `tools`. `src` contains the main front-end code for Hmix while `tools` contains project configuration.

-Qmix has one main page, `home`.
+Hmix has one main page, `home`.
 This page contains a code editor and some tooling.
 The home page is split into three panels, the `tabs` panel, the `sidebar` panel, and the `editor` panel.
 For simplicity, each of these components is implemented as an individual module available in `src/client/app/shared/components`.

 Several services are used to share data and functionality among components.
 The `compiler` service handles loading solcjs and compiling Solidity code.
 The `editor` service controls access to the current text of the code editor.
 The `file` service manages how files are added, deleted, opened, and closed.